4Soft-de/harness-model/README.md

 For the XJC part we moved from [jaxb2-basics](https://github.com/highsource/jaxb2-basics) to [hisrc-higherjaxb](https://github.com/patrodyne/hisrc-higherjaxb) since the original one only supports jaxb <= 2.3

 In general we had some troubles moving to jaxb > 2.3.
 The situation is quite frankly an absolute mess to be honest.
 We tried to clean up the poms as much as possible to not pollute the dependency tree.

+## Error while releasing with github action
+Error:  gpg: no default secret key: No secret key
+Error:  gpg: signing failed: No secret key

+This error message can also mean, that the key is there but expired.
+To check for this replace the mvn call with "gpg --list-keys".